 This was another enjoyable performance: Dan’s easy-going yet self-assured manner engaged the audience and he gave us a delightful set of songs.
 Some were of his own writing, often historically linked to his native Halifax.
 Among these, Many Miles to Go told of the hardships faced by the unsung heroes of the merchant fleet who ran the gauntlet of the U-boats’ torpedoes while carrying supplies across the Atlantic.
 Kith and Kin recounted the story of the many British women who were encouraged to a new life as emigrant brides in Nova Scotia and Newfoundland.
 He has an extensive repertoire of the songs of his countryman, the late Stan Rogers, and notable among these were Lock Keeper and White Squall.
 A most enjoyable evening.

-Other folk events in the area start on Thursday with Spalding Folk Club’s singaround at the Welland Yacht Club (8pm).
-All welcome and free admission.
+Other local events include, on Thursday, the Spalding Folk Club singaround at Welland Yacht Club (8pm).

 On Monday, May 23 Canadian trio (formerly of the band Tanglefoot) Ritchie, Parrish, Ritchie appear at a rescheduled (normally second Monday) Boston Folk Club at the Eagle, Boston (8.15pm).